All about graffiti art and how to use it in your designs.

 Common graffiti art letters and fonts.

 When it comes to graffiti and creating your own cool graffiti art designs, you’re encouraged to let your creativity flow and choose fonts and letters that best suit your messaging and theme.
-There are a few types of font and street art graffiti letters that are used more commonly than others, though.
+There are a few types of text effects and street art graffiti letters that are used more commonly than others, though.
 These include:

 Here are some Adobe fonts to weave into your own graffiti art: